Lokathor/beryllium/README.md

 as the bindings crate.
 You will need version 2.0.8 or later:

 * On Windows all necessary files are provided automatically by `fermium`, you don't need to do _any_ special setup at all.
+Note that the default link style is dynamic, and so you will need to have SDL2.dll available to run the program.
+You can turn off default features and turn on static linking if you like, but this takes longer to build.
 * On non-Windows you need to have installed SDL2 yourself ahead of time.

 ### Window Subsystem